AssemblyScript/website/src/stdlib/globals.md

   function atomic.wait<T>(ptr: usize, expected: T, timeout: i64): AtomicWaitResult
   ```

-  Performs a wait operation on an address in memory suspending this agent if the integer condition is met.
+  Performs a wait operation on an address in memory, suspending this agent if the integer condition is met.
 Return values are

   | Value | Description
   | :---- | :----------